nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 ![OpenEmu.app Inside The 'Debug' Folder](http://f.cl.ly/items/2z0W3B1P1O2i0w142f0I/8.png)

 You can of course launch the application directly from this folder, or, feel free to move it over to your applciations folder so it is easier to find and launch next time!.

+### Cleaning Up Previous Versions

+If you have installed or used earlier versions of OpenEmu, some things have changed that require manual cleanup to ensure proper functionality of OpenEmu 1.0.

+### A) Remove older cores.

+Navigate to your /Library/Application Support/OpenEmu folder and delete it.

+### B) Remove older preferences

+Navigate to you home folder, library: ~/Library/Preferences/ and remove the org.openemu.openemu preferences file there, and any files labeled OpenEmu.

+### C) Procede to Step 1 to compile OpenEmu.